bkper/stock-bot/README.md

 ## Realized Results Service

 The process of calculating realized results follows the FIFO method.
-In this process, the Stock Bot can record transactions both in the Instruments and financial books.
+In this process, the Stock Bot can record transactions in the Instruments and financial books.
+If a Base Book is defined in the collection, realized exchange results will be recorded separately from stock market realized results.

 When calculating realized results, the market value of remaining instruments can be automatically adjusted on Financial Books to match the last realized price of that instrument.
 This valuation procedure is known as [Mark-To-Market](https://www.investopedia.com/terms/m/marktomarket.asp).
 For liquidated Bonds instruments, the Stock Bot can also perform this valuation on associated Interest accounts.